Anirudh025/ParagonHero_Obsidian/School_Studies/!Physics/Circular Motion.md

 - $v = (\frac{2pi}{T}) * r$
 - $v = r\omega$

-Angular displacement:: angle subtended at the center of the circle
 >[!info]- Any change in magnitude or direction of velocity is called acceleration
 > Due to [[Laws of motion#2]]